Skip to main content

 Dr. Saundra Liggins

 Using a foundation of the themes of diversity, equity, and inclusion, in this 100% online course we will how the written word is used as social critique and to effect social change.
-Our specific focus will be on literature and speeches of the Civil Rights Movement.
+Our specific focus will be on the music, literature, and speeches of the Civil Rights Movement.

 ENGL 274